dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 3. Click the options menu and select **Design data entry form**.

 4. In the editing area, create the custom form.

-      - Double-clik on a object in the left-hand list to insert it in the form.
+      - Double-click on a object in the left-hand list to insert it in the form.

       - If you already have the HTML code for your form, click **Source** and paste the code.